National research and education network

 A national research and education network (NREN) is a specialised internet service provider dedicated to supporting the needs of the research and education communities within a country.

 It is usually distinguished by support for a high-speed backbone network, often offering dedicated channels for individual research projects.

-In recent years NRENs have developed many 'above the net' services.
+In recent years, with the widespread availability of high-speed internet services, their importance has diminished, although many NRENs have expanded their remit of services to include areas such as trust and identity, security, automation, and cloud offerings, while others have evolved into fully fledged digital transformation agencies for their respective national governments.